wp-plugins/yet-another-stars-rating/readme.txt

 Yet Another Stars Rating is a simple plugin which allows you and / or your visitor to rate a post or element.
 Ideal for review's website

 == Description ==
-Yet Another Star Rating (YASR) is a new system review based on jquery plugin RateIT.
+Yet Another Stars Rating (YASR) is a new system review based on jquery plugin RateIT.
 With YASR you can make your own review or let your visitors vote, and you can even create multiple sets (a set of stars for each aspect to rate).
 Review scores will be indexed by search engines through snippets .
-Most important, if you are a gd star rating user, with YASR you can import all data from gd star rating, that it is not more maintened.
+Most important, if you are a gd star rating user, with YASR you can import all the data from gd star rating (which isn't maintained anymore).

 == Installation ==
 1. Install Yet Another Stars Rating either via the WordPress.org plugin directory, or by uploading the files to your server